codetaylor/artisan-worktables-1.12/docs/recipes/basic.md

 RecipeBuilder setShaped(IIngredient[][] ingredients);
 ```

-This recipe will craft a furnace using the vanilla furnace pattern in any of the basic tables.
+For example, the following recipe will craft a furnace using the vanilla furnace pattern in any of the `basic` tables.

 ```js
 import mods.artisanworktables.builder.RecipeBuilder;